 - Southern Association of Schools and Colleges

-- CSUSB has defined its local area to include specific Community Colleges within San Bernardino and Riverside County.
-A list of local schools can be found on our FAQ page under "What does CSUSB consider to be its local area?".
+CSUSB has defined its local area to include specific Community Colleges within San Bernardino and Riverside County.
+A list of local schools can be found on our Transfer Impaction website.
 All other institutions are considered outside our local area.

-- Out of Local Area GPA requirements is set based on the application pool for the term.
-The minimum qualifying GPA for applicants outside of the local area will vary depending on the number of qualified applicants received at the end of the priority application filing period and enrollment limits.
+Out of local area non-impacted major transfer applicant GPA minimums will depend on the number of qualified applicants received at the end of the priority application filing period and enrollment limits.
+The required minimum qualified GPA will vary each term.

 Associate Degree for Transfer (AA-T and AS-T)